cicero7542/childcare_nyc/README.md

 ### Active NYC Health Code Regulated Child Care Programs — NYC Open Data

-> Available at: https://data.cityofnewyork.us/Health/Active-Child-Care-Programs/dsg6-ifza or included in this repository under `data/raw/`
+> Available at: https://data.cityofnewyork.us/Health/Active-Child-Care-Programs/dsg6-ifza or included in this repository

 Point-level locations of active, health code regulated child care programs across all five boroughs.
 Used in conjunction with the OCFS capacity data to spatially join provider locations to PUMA polygons in ArcGIS Pro.